CodeTyperPro/PHARMACY_MANAGEMENT_SYSTEM/README.md

 # PHARMACY MANAGEMENT SYSTEM

-The pharmacy management system, also known as the pharmacy information system, is a system that stores data and enables functionality that organizes and maintains the medication use process within pharmacies.
+The PHARMACY MANAGEMENT SYSTEM is a system that organizes and manages the medicinal use process in pharmacies by storing data and enabling functionality.
 Developed using `JAVA` programming language, Pharmacy management system is an offline application that uses `XML` as the database.

 ### Existing System: